-A maker of watch and clockmakers' equipment based in the communist German Democratic Republic (GDR), the firm of Andrä & Zwingenberger was best known in the West for their late-model Boley-like 8 mm "WW" type lathes.
-These were manufactured from the 1950s until the late 1960s (or even 1970s) and were of heavier-than-normal construction with a 25 mm diameter bed - as distinct from the 19 or 20 mm used by G.Boley - and usually offered as a complete, boxed kit with motor and rubber-foot mounting plate at a bargain price - the aim being to acquire Western currency at almost any cost.
-Unlike most other watchmaker's lathes, a covering of paint (beautifully applied) was used on the headstock and tailstock - again mimicking the last of the Boley WW lathes made during the 1950s.
+Manufactured from the early 1950s, the lathes were of heavier-than-normal construction for a "Geneva" type, with a 25 mm diameter bed - as distinct from the 19 or 20 mm used by G.Boley - and usually offered as a complete, boxed kit with motor and rubber-foot mounting plate at a bargain price - the aim being to acquire Western currency at almost any cost.
+Unlike most other watchmaker's lathes, a covering of paint (beautifully applied) was used on the headstock and tailstock - again mimicking the last of the Boley lathes made during the 1950s.

-Other accessories were also available including an ordinary ring-scroll 3-jaw chuck, a lever-feed compound slide rest and a kit of parts to convert the lathe into a precision drilling machine - this consisting of a stand into which the tailstock end of the bed was fitted, a round drilling table to fit into the tailstock, jockey pulleys to fit on the back of the headstock and a bench-mounted 2-wheel jockey system to guide the drive belt from motor to spindle (all very much in the manner as also found with the English Coronet Ruby).
+Other extras were also available including an ordinary ring-scroll 3-jaw chuck, a lever-feed compound slide rest and a kit of parts to convert the lathe into a precision drilling machine - this consisting of a stand into which the tailstock end of the bed was fitted, a round drilling table to fit into the tailstock, jockey pulleys to fit on the back of the headstock and a bench-mounted 2-wheel jockey system to guide the drive belt from motor to spindle (all very much in the manner as also found with the English Coronet Ruby).

 Some recent observations by the owner of a used example include: